maciekiwaniuk/snake-web-app/README.md

     REDIS_CONFIGURED=true

-# Progressive web app service worker
+# PWA cache service

-In case of any problems with PWA caching, you can easily disable PWA system via PWA_SERVICE_WORKER_ENABLED=false in .env
+In case of any problems with PWA caching, you can easily disable PWA caching system via set PWA_SERVICE_WORKER_ENABLED to false in .env file.

     PWA_SERVICE_WORKER_ENABLED=false